 On 7 September 2010, the Group entered into an Employment Agreement with Dr Rajen Manicka to act as Chief Executive Officer and Managing Director.
 On the 2 July 2018, the Board of Directors reviewed and renewed the Employment Agreement of Dr Rajen Manicka as the Chief Executive Director and Managing Director of the Group.
 On 14 June 2021, the existing contract was renewed for 3 years.

-Dr Rajen Manicka Name: Commencement date: 10 July 2021 Termination date of contract: Initial 3-year period 3 months resignation/termination:
+Name: Dr Rajen Manicka

+Commencement date: 10 July 2021

+Termination date of contract: 19 March 2024

+Period of notice for 3 months

+resignation/termination: